 Key Ingredient #5: Review & Campaign Measurement

-According to the B2C Content Marketing 2016: Benchmarks, Budgets, and Trends—North America report, marketers ranked the following goals as most important to their content marketing strategy: sales, customer retention/loyalty, engagement and brand awareness.
-In order to make sure that our client campaigns are meeting the client’s goals, we use the following metrics to evaluate and adjust campaigns:
+In the 2020 B2C Content Marketing Benchmarks, Budgets & Trends report, marketers ranked the measurements metrics they use.
+They were conversions, website traffic, website engagement, social media analytics and email engagement.
+In order to make sure that our campaigns are meeting the business goals, we use the following metrics to evaluate and adjust campaigns: